Prince-Kumar313/princekr.github.io/README.md

 ## 👋 About Me

-I am a motivated Data Analyst with hands-on experience in data analysis, GIS mapping, and IT infrastructure support.
+I am a motivated data analytics learner with hands-on practice in data analysis, GIS mapping, and IT infrastructure support.
-I enjoy working with data to find patterns, build dashboards, and create meaningful insights using Python, SQL, Power BI, and Excel.
+I enjoy working with data to identify patterns, perform analysis, and build clear dashboards using Python, SQL, Power BI, and Excel.
+Through continuous learning and practical projects, I focus on improving my analytical and problem-solving skills.

 ---